mgoellnitz/JFileSync3/README.md

 - a batch file ('bin/JFileSync3.bat')
 - a Unix shell script ('bin/JFileSync3')
 - a XDG launcher script ('bin/JFileSync3.desktop')

-The XDG launcher script can be automatically modified to reflect the current path with the script `prepare_xdg_file.sh`.

 Nearly all functions of JFileSync3 can be controlled via the Graphical User Interface (GUI).
 However, JFileSync3 provides full access to all features